What is marketing communications strategy?

 For example, if you work in AI, searching for “AI startup” shows a number of media outlets that might write about you:

 All of these would be good targets for outreach.

 You can find even more targets by finding sites that have linked to the stories above.

 Plug a story into a backlink research tool such as Ahrefs or Moz OSE.
 This will show you everyone that has linked to it:

 Add these to your list of prospects.

 2. Reverse image search

-If you’re promoting visual assets such as infographics, one of the best ways to find prospects is to look for sites that have linked to similar infographics in the past.
+If you’re promoting visual assets such as infographics, one of the best ways to find prospects is to look for media outlets and blogs that have linked to similar infographics in the past.

 Start by going to Pinterest and looking for your target keywords + infographic.